MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/sample-solutions.md

 ### Loan ChargeOff

 A charged off loan is a loan that is declared by a creditor (usually a lending institution) that an amount of debt is unlikely to be collected, usually when the loan repayment is severely delinquent by the debtor.
-Given that high chargeoff has negative impact on lending institutions’ year end financials, lending institutions often monitor loan chargeoff risk very closely to prevent loans from getting charged-off.
+Given that high chargeoff has negative impact on lending institutions’ year end financials, lending institutions often monitor loan chargeoff risk closely to prevent loans from getting charged-off.
 Using Azure HDInsight R Server, a lending institution can leverage machine learning predictive analytics to predict the likelihood of loans getting charged off and run a report on the analytics result stored in HDFS and hive tables.
 |||
 |---|----|
 |Learn more:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<br>- [Home](https://microsoft.github.io/r-server-loan-chargeoff) <br>- [Code](https://github.com/Microsoft/r-server-loan-chargeoff/)|Deploy on:<br>- [SQL Server](https://aka.ms/loanchargeoffsql)<br>- [HDInsight Spark Cluster](https://aka.ms/loanchargeoffhdi)|